less/less-docs/content/functions/color-operations.md

 ### darken

-> Decrease the lightness of a color by an absolute amount.
+> Decrease the lightness of a color in the HSL color space by an absolute amount.

 Parameters: